The Gap Scheme & How It’s Run In Every Offense

 Written By: Chris Haddad

-The gap scheme, or gap blocking as it’s otherwise known, is a popular scheme among offenses – both power and spread.
+The gap scheme, or gap blocking as it’s otherwise known, is a popular scheme among offenses – both from power and spread sets.

 What is the gap scheme?
 The gap scheme is when an offensive lineman uses leverage instead of power when blocking another player.
 It includes blocking a defender “down” away from the play, and creating a natural wall between the defender and the ball carrier.